Natalie Burn

-Natalie Burn (Note: Наталі Берн) (born Natalia Guslista (Note: Наталія Гуслиста)) is an American actress, model, screenwriter, and film producer.
-She is known for appearing in the films The Expendables 3, Downhill, and Mechanic: Resurrection.
+Natalie Burn (Note: Наталі Берн) (born Natalia Guslistaya (Note: Наталія Гуслиста)) is a Ukrainian-born American actress, film producer, ballerina, choreographer, screenwriter, and model.
+She is known for her acting roles in The Expendables 3, Mechanic: Resurrection, Downhill, Mamula, In the Name of the King 2: Two Worlds, Mothers and Daughters, Acceleration, Fortress: Sniper's Eye, Fortress, The Enforcer, Til Death Do Us Part, Chupacabras and Foster.

+In addition to acting, she has also worked as a producer on several films, including Acceleration, The Enforcer, Til Death Do Us Part and Foster.

 Early life and career

-Burn was born Natalia Guslista in Kyiv, Ukraine.
+Burn was born Natalia Guslistaya in Kyiv, Ukraine.
 As a child, she attended the Bolshoi Ballet School in Moscow, and later the Royal Ballet School in London.
-She started her career as an actress, model and then became a writer and producer, and owned a production company, 7Heaven Productions.
+Eventually she was admitted to the Rambert Dance Company at Brunel University, studying the art of choreography and modern forms of dance.
+Before her career as an actress, model, screenwriter, and producer, she had an impressive dance career performing on top stages all over the world and as a choreographer for numerous theatrical productions.
+She owns two production companies, 7Heaven Productions and Born to Burn Films.

 In 2014, Burn had a tiny role in the action adventure film The Expendables 3.
 She also was a producer of Devil's Hope and in 2015, she wrote, starred, and produced the action film Awaken.

 In 2016, Burn appeared in the film Criminal, and played a supporting role in Mechanic: Resurrection, alongside Jason Statham.